pivotal/docs-tap/tap-gui/troubleshooting.hbs.md

     app-scanning.apps.tanzu.vmware.com/scanner-name: SCANNER-NAME
 ```

-Where `SCANNER-NAME` is the name that will be reported in the Tanzu Developer Portal.
+Where `SCANNER-NAME` is the name that is reported in Tanzu Developer Portal.

 ## Security Analysis plug-in